Territorial disputes of the People's Republic of China: Bhutan

-Bhutan has long had strong cultural, historical, religious and economic connections to Tibet.
 Bhutan's border with Tibet has never been officially recognized, much less demarcated.
 The Republic of China based in Taiwan officially maintains a territorial claim on parts of Bhutan to this day.
 The territorial claim was maintained by the People's Republic of China after the Chinese Communist Party took control of mainland China in the Chinese Civil War.

-The 1959 Tibetan Rebellion and the 14th Dalai Lama's arrival in neighbouring India made the security of Bhutan's border with China a necessity for Bhutan.
+The 1959 Tibetan Rebellion and the 14th Dalai Lama's arrival in neighboring India made the security of Bhutan's border with China a necessity for Bhutan.
 An estimated 6,000 Tibetans fled to Bhutan and were granted asylum, although Bhutan subsequently closed its border to China, fearing more refugees to come.
 In July 1959, along with the occupation of Tibet, the Chinese People's Liberation Army occupied several Bhutanese exclaves in western Tibet which were under Bhutanese administration for more than 300 years and had been given to Bhutan by Ngawang Namgyal in the 17th century.
 These included Darchen, Labrang Monastery, Gartok and several smaller monasteries and villages near Mount Kailas.

 In 1983, the Chinese Foreign Minister Wu Xueqian and Bhutanese Foreign Minister Dawa Tsering held talks on establishing bilateral relations in New York.
 In 1984, China and Bhutan began annual, direct talks over the border dispute.
 In 1998, China and Bhutan signed a bilateral agreement for maintaining peace on the border.
 In the agreement, China affirmed its respect for Bhutan's sovereignty and territorial integrity and both sides sought to build ties based on the Five Principles of Peaceful Co-existence.
 However, China's building of roads on what Bhutan asserts to be Bhutanese territory, allegedly in violation of the 1998 agreement, has provoked tensions.
 In 2002, however, China presented what it claimed to be 'evidence', asserting its ownership of disputed tracts of land; after negotiations, an interim agreement was reached.

 On 11 August 2016 Bhutan Foreign Minister Damcho Dorji visited Beijing, capital of China, for the 24th round of boundary talks with Chinese Vice President Li Yuanchao.
 Both sides made comments to show their readiness to strengthen co-operations in various fields and hope of settling the boundary issues.
+In 2024, The New York Times reported that, according to satellite imagery, China had constructed villages inside of disputed territory within Bhutan.
+Chinese individuals, called "border guardians," received annual subsidies to relocate to newly built villages and paid to conduct border patrols.